 - Swelling in the gums, face, or neck

 If an infection moves into the bloodstream, you can develop problems with your heart, blood pressure, or breathing.
 If you begin to feel severely ill along with your tooth pain, seek emergency treatment immediately.

 Broken Tooth Root Exposed

 When a root becomes exposed, your tooth may begin to hurt or feel sensitive when eating.
 Hot, cold, or sweet foods may cause intense discomfort.
 Roots can become exposed from an injury or from receding gums.
 If a tooth breaks, it can also expose the root.
 You can break a tooth when you have an injury to your face, or by biting down on something hard.

 You may have some delicate teeth if you suffered from previous decay or infection.
 Teeth with fillings or prior root canal treatments can break, as well.
 Dentists often use root canal therapy to relieve pain and repair your broken tooth.
-The experts at Emergency Dentist can help you recover from a broken tooth.
+The experts at Emergency Dentist near me can help you recover from a broken tooth.

 Root Canal Temporary Filling

 It is important to get a tooth sealed up to keep bacteria out.
 The first part of your tooth root canal involves the cleaning out of your tooth.
 Dentists usually wait to apply the permanent filling and crown.
 You may, however, go home with a temporary filling to keep bacteria out.
 If you have a severe infection, your dentist may leave the tooth open for a short time.
 This method ensures that the infection does not get sealed inside your tooth.

 What is the main purpose of getting a root canal?

 Dentists perform root canal treatments on severely damaged teeth.
 If the dentist is unable to save your tooth, a root canal and crown can help prevent an extraction.
 It is much healthier for your jaw bone to keep the tooth in your mouth.
 A root canal dentist removes everything from the inside of your tooth to relieve pain, clear decay, and clear infection.